Ashnar2602/Android_Emulation/index.md

+---
+layout: default
+title: Android Emulators
+description: Free and open-source emulators for Android
+---

 # 📱 Android Emulators Repository

 Welcome to the **Android Emulators Repository**!
-Here you'll find a curated list of free and/or open-source emulators for Android.
+This repository lists free and/or open-source emulators for Android with links to official sources.

 ➡️ **[View the full list of emulators](emulatori.md)**